Can I drive my car during the Covid-19 lockdown?

 What can’t I use my car for?

 Outdoor gatherings of more than six people are still prohibited, as is meeting people from other households indoors.
 Pubs and restaurants aren't allowed to serve you indoors, either.
 Using your car to get to any forbidden event, activity or gathering is not allowed.

 Can I go for a drive?

-Although the argument can be made that you won’t catch Covid-19 or pass it on to anyone else if you’re alone inside your own car, simply going for a drive for pleasure would be classed as non-essential travel and would thus be prohibited by lockdown rules.
+This has been something of a grey area throughout lockdown.
+Although the argument can be made that you won’t catch Covid-19 or pass it on to anyone else if you’re alone inside your own car, simply going for a drive for pleasure would be classed as non-essential travel and would thus be prohibited under lockdown rules.